bitranox/pathlib3x/README.rst

     # for the latest Release on pypi:
     pathlib3x

-    # for the latest Development Version :
+    # for the latest development version :
     pathlib3x @ git+https://github.com/bitranox/pathlib3x.git

     # to install and upgrade all modules mentioned in requirements.txt: